p-beraldin/lending-data-cases/README.md

 ### SQL and Data Viz

-2. Identify the best month in terms of loan issuance.
+1. Identify the best month in terms of loan issuance.
 What was the quantity and amount lent in each month?
-3. Determine which batch had the best overall adherence?
+2. Which batch had the best overall adherence?
-4. Do different interest rates lead to different loan outcomes in terms of default rate?
+3. Do different interest rates lead to different loan outcomes in terms of default rate?
-5. Rank the best 10 and 10 worst clients.
+4. Rank the best 10 and 10 worst clients.
 Explain your methodology for constructing this ranking.
-6. What is the default rate by month and by batch?
+5. What is the default rate by month and batch?
-7. Assess the profitability of this operation.
+6. Assess the profitability of this operation.
 Provide an analysis of the operation's timeline.

+> adherence: clients that got loans\
 > season: loan issuing month\
 > default rate: defaulted/issued loans